 - A Commissioner does not certify the statements being made in the affidavit or statutory declaration are true, but only certifies that an oath or solemn affirmation has been administered properly.

 What is the duty of the Commissioner of Oaths?

 - Every oath and declaration shall be taken by the deponent in the presence of the commissioner, notary public, justice of the peace or other officer or person administering the oath or declaration who shall satisfy himself or herself of the genuineness of the signature of the deponent or declarant and shall administer the oath or declaration in the manner required by law before signing the jurat or declaration.
 (Commissioner of Oaths Act R.S.O.
 1990, c.
 C. 17, s.9).

-- There is no fee for this service.
+- There is a fee for this service.

 Is there a difference between a Commissioner of Oaths and a Notary Public?

 - Yes - a Notary Public has broader authority than a Commissioner of Oaths.
 A Commissioner is not able to notarize documents such as complete passport documentation or certify documents as true.
 We are not able to offer notary public services at this time. a list of notary publics or lawyers can be found in your local telephone directory.

 If you require commissioning services, please call (613) 584-2000 to make an appointment.
 It is recommended you call ahead to ensure a Commissioner is available.